snowplow-archive/snowplow.github.com/_posts/2016-04-08-introducing-snowplow-mini.md

 The current Snowplow Mini stack consists of the following applications:

-* Snowplow Stream Collector 0.6.0 : Collects your Tracker events
+* Snowplow Stream Collector 0.6.0 - collects your Tracker events
-* Snowplow Stream Enrich 0.7.0 : Enriches the raw events
+* Snowplow Stream Enrich 0.7.0 - enriches the raw events
-* Snowplow Elasticsearch Sink 0.5.0 : Loads events into Elasticsearch
+* Snowplow Elasticsearch Sink 0.5.0 - loads events into Elasticsearch
-* Snowplow Iglu Server 0.2.0 : Provides jsonschemas for Snowplow Stream Enrich
+* Snowplow Iglu Server 0.2.0 - provides JSON Schemas for Snowplow Stream Enrich
-* Elasticsearch 1.4 : Stores your enriched and bad events
+* Elasticsearch 1.4 - stores your enriched and bad events
-* Kibana 4.0.1 : Front-end for managing your enriched events
+* Kibana 4.0.1 - a graphical UI for analyzing your enriched and bad events

 As so many services are running on the box we recommend a `t2.medium` or higher for a smooth experience during testing and use.
 This is dependant on a number of factors such as the amount of users and the amount of events being sent into the instance.

 <h2 id="roadmap">4.
 Roadmap</h2>

 We have big plans for Snowplow Mini:

 * **Support for event storage to PostgreSQL** ([#9][9]).
-This will make Snowplow Mini much more useful for analysts who want to do more with the data processed than is possible in Elasticsearch.
-(E.g. perform data modeling.)
+This will make Snowplow Mini much more useful for analysts who want to do more with the data processed than is possible in Elasticsearch, such as to perform data modeling
 * **Serve realtime statistics in the Snowplow Mini UI** ([#45][45])
 * Make it easier to **fire more example events** directly from the Snowplow Mini UI ([#44][44])
+* Switch from using Unix named pipes to NSQ to make the internal pipeline more robust (#[24][24])

 We also want to make it easy to setup and run Snowplow Mini outside of EC2 by: